decebals/java-ai-demos/langchain4j-spring-demo/README.md

 7. Ask questions to the chatbot
 8. The chatbot will answer the questions using OpenAI model

+**Note**: You need to have a subscription to OpenAI to use the OpenAI model.
+The free tier allows you to make 100,000 tokens per month (I think).

 How to use LLAMA3 model
 -------------------------
 1. Use docker to run the LLAMA3 model